 At Plymouth College of Art, the health and wellbeing of our students, staff and visitors are of the highest importance.
 As new guidance on coronavirus (COVID-19) is released from UK government authorities, we’re committed to keeping our community informed and reassured.
-To help you make sense of the latest developments and what to expect on campus going forward into the new academic year, we’ve compiled the following provisions that have been made to ensure a safe return to our campuses and buildings whilst utilising facilities and services wherever possible.
+To help you make sense of the latest developments and what to expect on campus going forward, we’ve compiled the following provisions that have been made to ensure a safe return to our campuses and buildings whilst utilising facilities and services wherever possible.

 Please take a moment to read through the information below, which will help you to settle in smoothly on campus.
 If you have particular queries about your course you should contact your Subject Leader.